 - Lincolnshire Adult services - Telephone 01522 782155 or 01522 782333 during evenings and weekends

-From the 3 April 2017 all contacts from professionals will be managed by the MASH.
-From this date please email MASH.C&F@cambridgeshire.gcsx.gov.uk The fax number for professional contacts will change to 01480 376367.
+All contacts from professionals will be managed by the Multi-agency Safeguarding Hub (MASH) .
+Please email MASH.C&F@cambridgeshire.gcsx.gov.uk The fax number for professional contacts will change to 01480 376367.
 For all other contacts please continue to use firstname.lastname@example.org or email@example.com and fax 01480 376748.
 Opening hours are 8am to 6pm Monday to Friday.
 The offices are closed on Bank Holidays.
 If you have sent this email outside of these hours and it is of an urgent Child Protection or Safeguarding nature, please re-direct your message to EDT@cambridgeshire.gov.uk or telephone the Emergency Duty Team on 01733 234724.

 If you are concerned that an adult or child may be affected by Domestic Violence you can contact the Independent Domestic Violence Advocate on 0845 2412171 or visit the LEEWAY Website.